exhibitepsilon/Tswift-Zodiac-Tag-Scrape/README.md

 # Tswift-Zodiac-Tag-Scrape

-Tumblr's API won't let you get more than 50 notes -_-
+Tumblr's API won't let you get more than the first 50 notes -_-

 To get Tags: